Constantin-Coica/packer-setup/README.md

 This project showcases configuring an AMI image done through Packer.
 This is done using a packer.json file to define the data necessary for the AWS to create an AMI image that can be used to create an instance by defining variables, builders and the provisioners.
-When the instance will be run, a working mongodb service will be built, started and avaiable.
+When the instance will be run, a working mongodb service will be built, started and available.

 - Variables: the AWS keys for allowing and making the connection.